astral-sh/ruff/crates/red_knot_test/README.md

 ```
 ````

-Relative file names are always relative to the "workspace root", which is also an import root.
+Relative file names are always relative to the "workspace root", which is also an import root (that is, the equivalent of a runtime entry on `sys.path`).

 The default workspace root is `/src/`.
 Currently it is not possible to customize this in a test, but this is a feature we will want to add in the future.